Frequently Asked Questions

 I have big gums and short teeth, so when I smile you can almost only see my gums.
 I don’t smile very often anymore because I am so self-conscious about my gums.
 Is there a way to improve my smile?

-Yes, there may be a way to enhance your smile.
-It’s a good idea to discuss your options with a periodontist first.
-He or she can explain the best way to create the smile you want, as well as answer any questions that you may have.
+Yes, we can enhance your smile.
+It’s a good idea to discuss your options with the Mission Perio team.
+We can explain the best way to create the smile you want, as well as answer any questions that you may have.

-For example, one procedure that can remove excess gum tissue is called crown lengthening.
-After the excess gum tissue is removed, the gum line is then reshaped in order to create the right proportion between gum tissue and tooth surface.
-Your general dentist and periodontist may also work together to coordinate additional treatments such as veneers or crowns.
-However, your periodontist and general dentist will recommend the best procedure to improve your smile.
+We can remove excess gum tissue by a procedure known as crown lengthening.
+After excess gum tissue is removed, the gum line is reshaped in order to create the right proportion between gum tissue and tooth surface.
+Your general dentist, orthodontist, Dr. Allain and team may also work together to coordinate additional treatments such as veneers, crowns or braces.

 Is periodontal disease contagious?